 William Morris Derived Border Images

 William Morris directed, oversaw and published many beautiful books.
-He was a member of the Pre-Raphaelite movement who led the Craft Revival in England.
+As a member of the Pre-Raphaelite movement he led the Craft Revival in England.
 He was a Socialist and paid his employees above the prevailing wage.
-This is a CSS border image within border image.
-Both are reworked fusions of elements of numerous page borders from various of his books.
+This is a CSS border image inside a border image.
+Both are reworked fusions of elements of numerous page borders from various of Morris’ books.
+His books contained illustrations by several of the prominent Pre-Raphaelite artists.

 The Kelmscott Press and Morris’ final years: 1889–96